-Being on an island, restaurants especially in Chora and in places near the sea serve fresh fish and seafood: garides saganaki (shrimps with feta cheese and tomato sauce), fried calamari, gavros marinatos (a kind of greek sushi), grilled sardines and grilled fish are only some of the most popular dishes you will come across on the menu.
+Being on an island, restaurants in Chora and places near the sea serve fresh fish and seafood: garides saganaki (shrimps with feta cheese and tomato sauce), fried calamari, gavros marinatos (marinated anchovies), and grilled sardines are only some of the most infamous Greek dishes you will come across on the menu.

-But Naxos has a huge reputation in meat too.
-The Rosto is a local dish (garlic stuffed pork leg braised in wine accompanied by pasta or potatoes) that you definitely have to try before leaving the island, other popular meat-based dishes are rabbit braised in lemon, goat served with potatoes, and slow-cooked goat with macaroni.
+But Naxos has a stellar reputation in meat too.
+The Rosto is a local dish (garlic stuffed pork leg braised in wine accompanied by pasta or potatoes) that you need to try before leaving the island.
+Other popular meat-based dishes include rabbit braised in lemon and slow-cooked goat with macaroni.

-In some traditional meat taverns you will find kokoretsi (grilled intestines from lamb or goat) and almost everywhere you can try the home produced sausages.
+In some traditional meat taverns, you will find kokoretsi (grilled intestines from lamb or goat), while you can try home-produced sausages almost everywhere.

-Of course all the well known Greek recipes such as moussaka, gemista (stuffed tomatoes), kolokithokeftedes (zucchini balls), cheese pies, spinach pies, tzatziki and others are served almost everywhere.
+Of course, all the well-known Greek recipes such as moussaka, gemista (stuffed tomatoes), kolokithokeftedes (zucchini balls), cheese pies, spinach pies, tzatziki, and others are available almost everywhere.

 The Greek salad and fries are always protagonists when it comes to making the order.

-Olives and olive oil are exceptional whereas potatoes of Naxos are very famous in Greece and considered of excellent quality with an earthly exquisite taste.
+Olives and olive oil are exceptional, whereas potatoes of Naxos are well-known in Greece and considered of excellent quality for their earthly and exquisite taste.

-Furthermore, cheeses of Naxos (graviera, arseniko & xynotyro) are very popular and some kinds like graviera cheese are registered as a protected designation of origin product.
+Furthermore, cheeses of Naxos (graviera, arseniko & ksinotiro) are very popular, with some kinds, like graviera, registered as protected designation of origin products.

-Sometimes, depending on availability, you may find jamboni (which means " ham"), a cured meat that has probably originated from the Venetians who conquered the island in the middle ages.
+Sometimes, depending on availability, you may find zamboni (ham), a cured meat that probably originated from the Venetians who conquered the island in the middle ages.

-Naxos is one of the few Cycladic islands with water abundance, a good climate and a very fertile soil therefore it has a very rich agricultural production.
+Naxos is one of the few Cycladic islands with water abundance, a good climate, and fertile soil.
+Therefore, it produces plenteous agricultural products.

-The vast majority of ingredients used in cooking are locally produced and as fresh as it gets.
+The vast majority of ingredients used in cooking are locally produced and as fresh as they can get.

-Note that many tavern owners have their own gardens and are farmers, breeders or fishermen themselves.
-This results in the most tasteful meals at very reasonable prices.
+Note that many tavern owners are farmers, breeders, or fishermen themselves.
+That results in the most palatable meals at very reasonable prices.

-They range from traditional Greek taverns to international cuisines, like Mexican, Italian and French eateries.
+They range from Greek taverns with traditional food to international cuisines, like Mexican, Italian and French eateries.

-In terms of setting and location, you will be surprised by many interesting places.
+Regarding setting and location, you will be surprised by numerous marvelous places.
 For example, many restaurants put their tables on the beach, just a few meters away from the sea, offering their clients a dinner with an unobstructed sea view and sunset.

-Others are located inside the Ventian Castle, on a small whitewashed paved alley serving just a small number of tables under the candlelight.
+Others, located in the Venetian Castle on a small whitewashed paved alley, serve just a small number of tables under the candlelight.

-More authentic taverns are found in the villages of Mainland Naxos and are located in the main square surrounded by a very traditional scenery.
+More authentic taverns are found in the villages of mainland Naxos and are situated in the main square, surrounded by a very traditional scenery.

-Note that in Greece, in general and especially during summer season where days are longer, people eat late and meal times are very flexible.
+Note that in Greece, in general, and especially during the summer season when days are longer, people eat later compared to the European habits and meal times are very flexible.

-Although until recently restaurants and tavernas in Naxos had this easy-going atmosphere and showing up anytime would not be an issue for finding a table, this is not anymore the case when it comes to successful eateries even if this is a local taverna in a village of the mainland.
+Although restaurants and tavernas in Naxos had this easygoing atmosphere and showing up anytime would not be an issue for finding a table, this is not the case when it comes to successful eateries.

-In some cases, such as for Axiotissa restaurant, don’t be surprised to need a reservation even 4 days in advance.
+The circumstances have changed and in some cases, such as for Axiotissa restaurant, a reservation is recommended even four days in advance.

 Reservations during the high season for our recommended restaurants are mandatory.

 Tipping in Greece does not work by percentage.
-An average tip depending on how satisfied you are from the service is €2-5.
-Not leaving a tip at all is considered impolite.
+An average tip, depending on how satisfied you are with the service, is around €2-5.
+Leaving no gratuity at all, however, is considered impolite.

-Tap water is drinkable in Naxos but usually in restaurants they serve bottled water only.
+Tap water is drinkable in Naxos, but restaurants usually serve bottled water.

 Every restaurant, even a small tavern, has a menu in English.
-Some might have a menu in other languages as well (French, German, Italian).
+Some might have a menu in other languages like French, German, or Italian.

-They are also very eager to introduce you to the Greek cuisine and its ingredients.
+They are also eager to introduce you to Greek cuisine and its ingredients.

-As you will see on the menu, all the restaurants in Naxos present their dishes by category: salads, appetisers, main dishes, fish, meat etc.
+As you will see on the menu, all restaurants in Naxos present their dishes by category: salads, appetizers, main dishes, fish, meat, etc.

-This is very common in Greece and you will see many Greeks eating and sharing their food.
+That is very common in Greece and you will encounter many Greeks sharing their food.

-The reason is because Greek cuisine has a variety of delicious appetisers and you will want to try as much as possible.
+The reason is that Greek cuisine has a variety of delicious appetizers and you will want to try as many as possible.

-In Naxos, portions are considered quite generous and big.
-Also, note that meat dishes are usually accompanied by fried potatoes, rice or pasta.
+In Naxos, portions are quite hearty.
+Also, note that meat dishes are usually accompanied by fried potatoes, rice, or pasta.

-Prices in restaurants vary but in general, Naxos is considered a very affordable and cheap destination in terms of meals.
+Prices in restaurants vary.
+Overall, Naxos is considered an affordable destination in terms of meals.

-Also, it's a fact that restaurants on the island have the best prices for the best quality.
+Also, it is a fact that restaurants on the island have the best prices for the offered quality, which is the finest.